Mahamundra/Kalbook/ADMIN_ACCESS.md

 **Issue:** Can't sign in
 - **Solution:**
-  - Check Supabase Auth settings
-  - Ensure email auth is enabled
+  - Use OTP login (phone + code)
-  - Verify user exists in Authentication → Users
+  - Ensure user has phone number in database
+  - Check OTP code is correct and not expired (codes expire after 10 minutes)
+  - Verify Twilio/SMS service is configured (or use test code `123456` in development)

 ## Finding Your Business ID